JOe-O/NTI-ARM-COTS/README.md

 ## Overview

-This repository contains the projects and materials for the Embedded Software Course I am taking from the National Telecommunication Institute (NTI), under the guidance of Engineer Ahmed Attia.
+This repository contains the projects and materials for the (ARM PART) of Embedded Software Course I am taking from the National Telecommunication Institute (NTI), under the guidance of Engineer Ahmed Attia.
 The course is focused on learning and implementing embedded software for various applications.

 ## Table of Contents